Virtual and Social Distancing Birthday Party Ideas for Kids

 What kid wouldn’t love a parade in their honor?
 Ask friends, neighbors, and nearby family to drive by your home or dance down your block (appropriately distanced, of course) at a designated time on your child’s birthday with homemade signs to help celebrate their special day.
 Even if you don’t have a large network where you live, there are social media groups where parents are organizing parades for kids in their communities.

-Celebrate With a Day at the Museum
+Celebrate with a Day at the Museum

 Visit The Louvre, Metropolitan Museum of Art, or The Van Gogh Museum!
 Check out some dinosaurs at the Smithsonian Museum of Natural History or learn all about the space program by virtually visiting NASA.
 We've collected all those and more in our Giant List of Virtual Tours and Field Trips.
-Don’t let quarantine keep your kiddos from normal birthday-style outings to their favorite museums.
+Don’t let quarantine keep your kiddos from normal birthday-style outings to their favorite places.
 Cultural institutions all over the world are offering virtual tours for FREE during the COVID-19 pandemic.

 Listen to stories and fun music with A Faery Hunt's performers for a magical birthday.
 Photo courtesy of A Faery Hunt